Frequently Asked Questions (FAQ)

-Articles and book chapters are typically delivered electronically in 2 business days.
+Articles and book chapters are typically delivered in 2 business days.
 Physical items that require travel time are typically delivered in 3 to 14 business days depending on where we are able to borrow them.
-For example, UBorrow items may come in 3-5 business days, MeLCat items may take between 1-2 weeks.
+For example, UBorrow items may arrive in 3-5 business days, MeLCat items may take between 1-2 weeks.
 Materials that are rarer may take longer to be located and borrowed.
 Items borrowed from international library may take several weeks.

 Articles/chapters will be delivered electronically to your ILLiad account, typically as a PDF file.
 You will receive an email when the article is ready for viewing.
 Your request will remain on your account for a period of 21 days.
 In the event that you accidentally delete an article from your account, email us at firstname.lastname@example.org to see if we can reset it.

 You will receive an email when your item has arrived and is ready for pickup.
-You may retrieve it at the Main Library Patron Services Desk, or at a branch library if that is your designated pickup location in ILLiad.
+You may retrieve it at the Main Library Circulation desk, or at a branch library if that is your designated pickup location in ILLiad.
 Faculty and staff members may request office delivery of ILS material via campus mail to their on-campus office.
 All materials sent to branches or office locations will be checked out to you before they are sent for pick-up.
 Faculty/staff and students who live off campus may also use our distance delivery services to ship your items via UPS to your home.
 Please email us if you would like an item sent using office or distance delivery.